Feeding tips for vacationing moms with infants and toddlers using some guidelines and tips provided to OCM by the International Formula Council.

 - Offer the breast milk or formula for inspection at x-ray.
 You may be asked to open the container, but you or your child will not be asked to taste the contents.

-For more on infant feeding and nutrition, visit the “For Parents” section of the International Formula Council’s website.
+For more on feeding tips for vacationing moms with infants and toddlers, visit the “For Parents” section of the International Formula Council’s website.